bushra-07/movie-rec-system/README.md

 ## Features

 - **Sleek Interface:** FlixHarbor boasts a sleek and user-friendly interface, making your movie discovery experience a breeze.

-- **Beautiful Gradients:** Our gradient background sets the mood right from the start, immersing you in a cinematic atmosphere.

-- **Contributors:** FlixHarbor is a creation by the talented trio - Bushra Shaikh, Ayesha Shaikh, and Neha Yadav.
-Kudos to them for bringing movie magic to your fingertips!

 ## Technologies Used